JedLee6/Top150-LeetCode-Quick-Review-Notes/Array,String_009_55.Jump Game.md

 >
 > suffice /səˈfaɪs/ If you say that something will <b>suffice</b>, you mean it will be enough to achieve a purpose or to fulfil a need.

-Upon analyzing the problem and solution, my initial thought was to consider the possible jumps from each position and track the maximum reachable index.
-The provided solution suggests a greedy approach, where we iteratively update the maximum reachable index and check if it's sufficient to reach the last index.
+Upon analyzing the problem and solution, my initial thought was to consider the possible jumps from each position and track the maximum reachable index, which is a greedy approach, where we iteratively update the maximum reachable index and check if it's sufficient to reach the last index.
 Therefore, my intuition for solving this problem aligns with a greedy strategy that focuses on efficiently determining if the last index can be reached based on the maximum jump lengths at each position.

 ## Approach

 The approach taken here is based on a greedy strategy.
 We iterate through the array, maintaining the maximum reachable index (`reach`).
 At each position, we update `reach` by considering the maximum jump length at the current position and adding it to the current index.
 By continuously updating `reach` as we traverse the array, we determine whether it's possible to reach the last index.
 If `reach` surpasses or equals the index of the last element, we can conclude that reaching the last index is possible.

-1. Initilize variable reach as 0, to store reach of the highest index.
+1. Initilize variable reach as 0, to store the maximum reachable index so far.

 ```java
 int reach = 0;